-In the article, Rough Guides pick out eight accessible tours and visits which are available online; so you can see the sites, while staying home!
+In the article, Rough Guides share eight accessible tours and visits which are available online – so that you can explore the world from the comfort of your home!

-The British Museum
+1. The British Museum

-With so much content up for grabs across multiple platforms, there’s certain to be something for everyone to enjoy, and if you’ve kids to teach or entertain, these make excellent educational tools, too.
+With so much content up for grabs across multiple platforms, there’s certain to be something for everyone to enjoy, and if you’ve got kids to teach or entertain, these make excellent educational tools, too.
 The British Museum also has a dedicated accessibility page on their website; if you need any extra help with their online resources, email firstname.lastname@example.org.

-One of the most famous green spaces in the world, Manhattan’s Central Park has featured in films from Breakfast at Tiffany’s to When Harry Met Sally and The Avengers.
+One of the most famous green spaces in the world, Manhattan’s Central Park has featured in films such as Breakfast at Tiffany’s to When Harry Met Sally and featured in the hit comedy series Friends.
 The good news?
-You can tour it virtually – and even in VR – with a knowledgeable guide who talks you through significant events in the park’s history.
+You can tour it virtually with a knowledgeable guide who talks you through significant events in the park’s history.

 The Grand Canyon – one of the most awesome sites in the USA – is tricky to navigate for anyone with a physical disability, with its narrow, rocky paths and sheer cliffs.
 Fear not: you can visit the vast site on the web.
 Fabulous archaeology tours – available in VR – allow you to click on different features to learn about the canyon’s history.
 Tutorials and audio accompaniment liven things up, as well as interactive questions, and a notepad so diligent students can record their learnings.
 The US National Park Service hosts the site – email them directly (email@example.com) if you need any help or information provided in an alternative format.

-National Theatre at Home
+6. National Theatre at Home

-The Vatican Museums hold the vast collection amassed by the Papacy from the seventeenth century, including a wealth of sculpture.
-A range of virtual tours covers different rooms and wings, including – for many the high point – a look around the Sistine Chapel.
+The Vatican Museums hold the vast collection amassed by the Papacy from the seventeenth century, including a wealth of sculptures.
+A range of virtual tours covers different rooms and wings such as the Raphael’s Rooms, and – for many the high point – a look around the Sistine Chapel, where you can admire the incredible frescoes by Michelangelo inside.
 You can zoom in on your favourite objects, and there’s a VR option, too.

 Rough Guides would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs (in order of appearance on the web page):

-Header image: © Vatican Museums
+- Header image: © Vatican Museums

-British Museum: © Google
+- British Library: © Google

-Central Park: © iStock
+- Central Park: © iStock

-Grand Canyon: © Arizona State University
+- Grand Canyon: © Arizona State University

-Vatican Museums: © Vatican Museums
+- Vatican Museums: © Vatican Museums